-One can consider the second-order spline function for is $\phi^2_u(x) = \frac{1}{2}(x - u)^2 I(x \ge u)$ or higher-order spline basis functions to fit higher-order HAL-MLEs.
-Moreover, \citet{van2023higher} establishes uniform covering number and entropy bounds for these higher-order HAL estimators, and showes that the $m$-th order spline HAL-MLE achieves asymptotic normality and a uniform convergence rate of $n^{-\frac{m+1}{2m+3}}$ up to logarithmic factors.
-These theoretical results provide the foundation for constructing confidence intervals for conditional means based on HAL working models, as investigated in this paper.
+One can also consider the second-order spline function, which is $\phi^2_u(x) = \frac{1}{2}(x - u)^2 I(x \ge u)$ or higher-order spline basis functions to fit higher-order HAL-MLEs.
+Moreover, \citet{van2023higher} establishes uniform covering number and entropy bounds for these higher-order HAL estimators, and shows that the $m$-th order spline HAL-MLE achieves asymptotic normality and a uniform convergence rate of $n^{-\frac{m+1}{2m+3}}$ up to logarithmic factors ($m = 1,2,\cdots$).
+These theoretical results provide the foundation for the construction of confidence intervals for conditional means based on $m$-th order HAL working models, as investigated in this paper.